 Is your goal to present new research data or to provide a meta-analysis of existing data?
 By clarifying the goal of your manuscript you can streamline preparation and writing.

+Defining the goal is one of the secrets of successful grants and manuscripts of top biomedical PIs.
 Having a well-defined goal will also help you find the most appropriate publisher.

 Keep your target audience in mind as you define your goal.